justin13601/AnnoDash/README.md

 ```/src/generate_ontology_database.py``` uses SQLite3 to generate the ```.db``` database files used to store the
 ontology vocabulary.
 This is needed when defining custom vocabularies outside the default list of available ones.
+External packages are required to execute this script.
+In particular, PyMedTermino is needed to generate SNOMED CT's
+database file.
+Please see installation instructions [here](https://pythonhosted.org/PyMedTermino/tuto_en.html#installation).

 ```/src/generate_pylucene_index.py``` is used to generate the index used by PyLucene for ontology querying.
 This is
 needed when defining custom vocabularies outside the default list of available ones.